projectcontour/contour/design/secure-communication.md

 ## Background

-Currently, the default deployment of Contour includes a Contour and an Envoy container, that connect via the Pod's loopback interface.
+Currently, the default deployment of Contour colocates the Envoy and Contour containers in the same pod communicating over the pod's loopback interface.
 This uses the pod-level security boundary to provide transport security (no-one can listen in) and authentication (no-one other than Envoy can connect).

 In order to be able to split the deployment of Contour and Envoy, we must be able to provide an acceptable level of both transport security and authentication between the different pods.